 Stefan Pfeiffer, Treasurer

-Aylin Frank, M.A. (mornings) and Gina Becker, M.A. (afternoons) are your contacts for anything connected with the Verein.
+Gina Becker, M.A. (head of office), Lorena Such, B.A. and Aylin Frank, M.A. (on parental leave) are your contacts for anything connected with the Verein.

-They are assisted by Michael Paul Romstöck, the student assistant (Master of Photography, Folkwang University of the Arts).
+They are assisted by Samuel Solazzo, the student assistant (Master of Photography, Folkwang University of the Arts).

 Dr. Claudia Edeling

 Joint responsibility for maintaining and expanding the collection and for the development of the museum are guiding principles with regard to the collaboration between Folkwang-Museumsverein and the City of Essen on the museum’s Board of Trustees.
 A contract concluded between the City and the founders in May 1922 serves as the legal basis for this collaboration.
 This contract regulates, amongst other things